 Jami is a locally and nationally recognized thought leader and innovator in social justice education and engaging at-risk youth.

-She has served on panels before the National Endowment for the Arts, and the U.S. Department of Labor, among others, and is a sought-after expert on youth development and mentoring for Denver's most vulnerable young people.
-She is a Political Science and Journalism Studies graduate of the University of Denver, and a Returned Peace Corps Volunteer, having served in Nicaragua from 2004-2006.
-Jami is fluent in Spanish.
+Jami has participated on panels before the National Endowment for the Arts and the U.S. Department of Labor, the Downtown Denver Partnership, and the Music Policy Forum, among others, and is on a journey to advance equity in arts, music, education and workplaces.
+She was born and raised in Colorado, is a Political Science and Journalism Studies graduate of the University of Denver, and a Returned Peace Corps Volunteer, having served in Nicaragua from 2004-2006.

 Current and Past Boards